-For each selected output file the field type, the output file (name and location) and time step must be specified.
+For each selected output file the field type, the output format, the data type, the treatment of flood and dry, the output file (name, location and file type) and time step must be specified.
+Depending on the output format and data type the geographical extend of the output data must also be specified.

-Alternative spatial output Field type
+Field type